With permission, Mr Speaker, I will make a statement on a key development in UK space policy.

 The announcement was made at Farnborough, but my statement demonstrates that there is far more going on in the Government’s space policy than that specific announcement: deeper collaboration with NASA in the US; collaboration with the European Space Agency; investment in our capacity at Harwell; and a space sector deal.
 So this statement goes far beyond what was announced at Farnborough earlier this week, and it is all good news that I think the House will welcome and, hopefully, celebrate.

 On the European Space Agency and our role in Europe, the hon.
 Lady will know that the ESA is not an EU institution; it is independent of the EU and we are, and will continue to be, a leading member.
-We see the ESA as key to our strategy for international collaboration—and it is worth recognising that just because it has “European” in its name does not make it an EU institution, as was suggested.
+We see the ESA as key to our strategy for international collaboration—and it is worth recognising that the fact it has “European” in its name does not make it an EU institution, as was suggested.

 All the announcements made today are in addition to what we will do with regard to Galileo.
 We have made it clear in our EU negotiations that our first preference would be to continue to participate in all elements of the Galileo system; that would include the security and sensitive parts of the system, but it should also include UK industry’s being able to participate in it.
 Were that not forthcoming, we have the option of building our own satellite system.
 The UK is a proud and independent country, and as a lot of the know-how and skills for the Galileo system is from UK-based companies, I am confident that we could build our own.
 To that end, the Prime Minister has set up a taskforce to look at the feasibility of doing so, and once that information is available it will be made public to the House and more widely.